BedroomsAround the HomeShowroomsAbout us

 (Photo: Carrera Marble Splash back)

-Marble is undoubtedly one of the most beautiful natural stones that has been used in architecture and sculpture for thousands of years.
+Marble worktops are always a good idea, and they are undoubtedly one of the most beautiful natural stones that has been used in architecture and sculpture for thousands of years.
 Now, having been brought into the home, marble’s naturally cool qualities makes it a wonderful surface for preparing pastry and dough.
 However, it will age and change over time so be careful to wipe up any acidic stains or plant based dyes (such as turmeric or pollen) quickly to avoid any long lasting damage!

 (Photo: Worktops in Zimbabwe)